Nancy-codergirl/Street-food-website/README.md

 ## Project name
-The name of this website is Street-food website.
+The name of this website is *Street-food website*.

 ### Author name/Developer name
-This project was worked on by *Nancy Muriithi* *Github-Nancy-codergil
+This project was worked on by *Nancy Muriithi*

+*Github-Nancy-codergil

 ## License